You are currently viewing How to Choose the Best SIP Plans?

 On to scheme selection.
 Here too, you can use some filters to further narrow down your options such as fund history and performance, fund AUM, asset allocation, fund manager’s expertise, expense ratio and other performance analysing ratios.
 We are going to take a closer look at them in the steps that follow.

-While selecting, remember that it’s not about which sip plan is best in india, but rather which is the best sip for your unique circumstances.
+While selecting, remember that it’s not about which sip plan is best in India, but rather which is the best sip for your unique circumstances.

 Step 4: Analyze Fund Performance